The total spine of the Milnor fibration of a plane curve singularity: The polar weight

 In \Cref{ss:polar}, we define the numerical invariant $\varpi_i$ associated to each divisor of an embedded resolution of $C$.
 This invariant distinguishes between two types of divisors: those where $\varpi_i$ vanishes ({\em invariant}) and those where it does not ({\em non invariant}).
 In \Cref{s:others}, we see that invariance is precisely the condition which allows for a scaling of the pullback of $\xi$ to the minimal resolution to be extended over a component of the exceptional divisor.

 In \Cref{ss:Upsilon}, we give a combinatorial description of the induced subgraph of $\Gamin$ on the invariant vertices, only in terms of $\Gamin$.

-\subsection{The polar weight}
+\section{The polar weight}

 In this subsection we define an integral invariant associated to an embedded resolution and we prove a formula for it.
 We work with the embedded resolution $\pipol:\Ypol\to \C$ (\Cref{def:pipol}) of the curve $(C,0)$.
-When we work with a vertex $i \neq 0$, we implicitly assume that the line $\{y=0\}$ is the tangent associated with $i$ (\Cref{def:tangent}).
-If we also assume that the coordinates $x,y$ in $\C^2$ are generic in the sense that the standard metric in these coordinates is $P$-generic (\Cref{def:gen_pol}), then
+Recall the properties of $p_i$ in \Cref{rem:proppi} and that $m_i = \ord_{D_i} (f)$.
+Also, as we already did in \Cref{s:real_oriented}, by abuse of notation, we sometimes write $x$ rather than $\pi^*x$, and denote its partials with respect to $u$ and $v$ by $x_u$ and $x_v$, and so forth.
+Similarly $f_v$ denotes the partial derivative $\partial_v$ of $\pi^*f$.